Shlimmst/LiteMapChooser/README.md

 This plugin allows you to change map, nominate map, rtv

 # Fork
+This fork contains:
-* This fork has some minor fixes to be more compatible with the latest versions of CSSharp
+* Some minor fixes to be more compatible with the latest versions of CSSharp
-* This fork contains a fix for the error 'CSSharp: Native XXXXX was invoked on a non-main thread'
+* A fix for the error 'CSSharp: Native XXXXX was invoked on a non-main thread'
+* A new config variable "MapChangeDelayInSeconds"

 If there are any problems, make an issue.
 Since this is not my main focus I will try to get back to them.